 A: A medical hardship waiver can be given to a player by the WCAA who has missed a significant portion of the season because of an injury.
 It provides for an extra year of eligibility for the player similar to a redshirt.

 Q: Who is eligible for a medical hardship waiver?

 A: Players are eligible if they have participated in less than 20% of the scheduled season (5 games) and the illness or injury occurs in the first half of the season.
 The illness or injury must result in an incapacity to compete for the remainder of the season.
 Players who have already had a redshirt season or a prior waiver are not eligible.

 Q: How does a player apply for the medical hardship waiver?

-is it his decision.
-The waivers are handed out by the WCAA at the conclusion of
+A: An application on the player's behalf will automatically be submitted to the WCAA by his school's member conference.
+No action is required by the coach, nor is it his decision.
+The waivers are handed out by the WCAA at the conclusion of the season.

 Q: Why do certain teams foul more than others?

 A: There are many variables which go into a team/player's propensity to foul.
 In no particular order: